 Pre-start Health and Safety Reviews (PSR) are designed to ensure machine safety compliance standards for Ontario businesses.
 While there are specific instances under which a Pre-start Health and Safety Review are required, many companies have begun performing internal audits of their manufacturing lines and other major equipment in order to reduce insurance costs, risk, and to ensure their employee’s safety.

-Understanding the Pre-Start Health and Safety Review Process
+Understanding the Pre-Start Health and Safety Review/Audit at Workplaces

-Generally speaking, a Pre-start Health and Safety Review involves a review of a drawings or a process employed by your company .
+Generally speaking, a workplace health and safety audits involve a review of a drawings, or processes employed by your company.
 Afterward, the company would be issued a written report detailing which (if any) measures need to be taken to bring the machine or process into compliance with OSH standards.
-The report also contains a risk analysis defined by CSA Standards.
+The workplace safety audit report also contains a risk analysis defined by CSA Standards.
 Recommendations often include minimum design parameters, schematic revisions, or guarding modifications.